ercanbeyen/restaurant-application/README.md

 ### Summary
 It is a restaurant application includes basic restaurant operations.<br/>
-There are 2 models in this project
+There are 3 models in this project

 Models:
 - Item
 - Bill
+- Employee

 ### Requirements
 - Item must have name, category and price.